pingcap/tidb-course-201-lab/README_303_v65_en_class_setup_guide_for_student_lab_control.md

 3. Follow the lab guide to connect to EC2 instances.

 ## Laptop Setup and SSH Login (Windows)
 Windows users can consider using the Windows WSL or a terminal emulator.
 PuTTy is the recommended terminal emulator.
-Instructions for using PuTTy to connect to EC2 is provided below.
+Instructions for using PuTTy to connect to EC2 are provided below.

 1. Install [PuTTY](https://www.putty.org/) on your computer.